leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 2. Fields:

    type - type string
-   - main
-   - anabranch
-   - braid
+   - primary
-   - split
+   - secondary

    length - type double

+   date - type date

+   waterbody - type string

 3. Digitize along the deepest part of the channels you've previously digitized, ensure snapping is enabled so that thalweg segments connect to each other

 4. Calculate fields

 What is this layer?
 This layer delineates the deepest part of the channel for the whole length of the channel.
-The main thalweg traces the deepest point of the main channel, anabranches, braids, and splits.
-The main channel is the deepest point in the main channel.
-Anabranches are the deepest part of a full formed secondary channel that is longer than two ocularly estimated channel widths.
-Splits are thalwegs that follow the deepest points of short side channels or structurally forced sheet flow.
-Braids are small thalwegs in the main channel that aren't the main thalweg.
+The primary thalweg is the thalweg that runs through the main channel, secondary thalwegs run along side channels and areas where the primary thalweg may split due to structures in the stream or islands.

 #### Lines of Evidence:

 Look for areas in the channel that appear darker, these are likely deeper water than the surrounding channel

-The main thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river.
+The primary thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river and has a name.

 #### Images:

 ### Structures
 #### How to:

+1. Create a shapefile named structures.shp

-​	Fields:
+2. Fields:

+   type - type string

+   - live
+   - inorganic
+   - jam
+   - lwd
+   - BDA
+   - PALS

+   date - type date

+   waterbody - type string

 What is this layer?
-This layer will include low tech restoration structures and other structures that are structurally forcing flows, such as LWD, boulders, PALS, BDAs, etc.
+This layer can contain low tech restoration structures and other structures that are structurally forcing flows.
+Which set of structures you digitize may be project specific but generally digitize them all and then apply either the structures symbology or restoration structures symbology.
+Live means vegetation growing in the channel, inorganic can be things like boulders or tires, a jam is woody debris that is channel spanning and ponding water, lwd is wood in the channel like a fallen tree, BDAs or beaver dam analogues are human made structures meant to mimic the function and form of a beaver dam, PALS or post assisted log structures are logs being held in the channel by posts, PALS are also made by humans.

 #### Lines of Evidence:

 Structurally forced flows

-Some sort of geomorphic modification
+Signs of geomorphic modification

+PALS may have small circles in the structure visible from aerial imagery, those are the posts

+Shapefile indicating location of LTPBR structures

 #### Images: